 Step 4: Where can I buy a shipping container?

 Around the ports, there are usually plenty of container suppliers.
-So, if you want to buy a shipping container that’s one place to look.
-You can also find containers through local brokers, who have regional networks to find containers you need.
+So if you want to buy a shipping container, that’s one place to look.
+You can also find containers through local brokers, who’ve regional networks to find the containers you need.

-However, as easy as it can be to find the containers you need close to the ports, it also has its downsides.
+However, as easy as it can be to find the containers closer to the ports, it also has its downsides.
 The pricing can be higher given the ease of accessibility and lack of transparent deals you can make.
-Giving you little chance to know the reasoning behind the price and added fees.
+This gives you little chance to know the reasoning behind the price and added fees.

 Buy shipping containers from your computer screen

 On our neutral online marketplace, you become a part of an international trading network.
-Here you can scroll through sales offers, and see the prices of all the containers.
-That way you can compare the prices with each other – just like when you’re out shopping.
+Here, you can scroll through sales offers, and see the prices of all the containers.
+This way, you can compare the prices with each other – just like when you’re out shopping.
 Easy, right?

 To make it even more simple, we vet all companies before they become xChange members.
 Ensuring that you can find trustworthy partners.
 When you find one or more containers you like, you can directly message the seller and negotiate the terms.
 All of that right from your computer screen.
 Want to lease containers instead?
 That’s no problem with our online leasing platform.